 Anubias minima

-While the aesthetic appeal of tinted water can be quite attractive to us, the recreation of nature—which includes both submerged and emersed plants—to emulate water conditions, feeding patterns, spawning displays, and territory building, is the end goal.
+While the aesthetic appeal of tinted waters can be quite attractive to us, the recreation of nature—which includes both submerged and emersed plants—is the end goal.
+Flora helps to improve water conditions, feeding patterns, spawning displays, and territory building.

 Aquatic Plant FAQs